AhmedKJ/Co-op-on-Linux/README.md

 # Co-op-on-Linux

-Script that allows Co-op on any game on linux Currently only supports 2 Players
+Script that allows Co-op on any game on linux ,Currently only supports 2 Players

 # How to use it